pimutils/khal/doc/source/configure.rst

 vdirsyncer_.
 After each start :command:`khal` will automatically check if anything has changed and automatically update its caching db (this may take some time after the initial sync, especially for large calendar collections).
-Therefore you might want to execute :command:`khal` automatically after syncing with :command:`vdirsyncer` (e.g. via :command:`cron`).
+Therefore, you might want to execute :command:`khal` automatically after syncing with :command:`vdirsyncer` (e.g. via :command:`cron`).

 .. _vdirsyncer: https://github.com/untitaker/vdirsyncer